Pick the Right Flooring for the Climate Where You Live

 Broiling, freezing, moist and muggy, dry as a bone ... or somewhere in between.
 Whatever the climate is like where you live, it is likely to affect your home decor choices.
 How will popular types of flooring hold up to different climate conditions?
 Let's find out.

-Hardwood, as a natural flooring material, is affected by extremes of moisture or dryness, so try to keep your indoor relative humidity between 35 and 60 percent.
+Hardwood, as a natural flooring material, is affected by extremes of damp or dryness, so try to keep your indoor relative humidity between 35 and 60 percent.
 Installing it below grade in a basement (or in any room where moisture could be a problem, such as a kitchen, laundry, or bath) is not the best idea.
 Neither is leaving your hardwood floors in an unheated or un-air-conditioned home while you are away; leave the HVAC on at a low setting.
 Direct sunlight can damage hardwood too.
 Close the curtains when the sun is coming into the room, or for a longterm solution, apply UV-absorbing film to the windows.

-While bamboo is also a natural material, its damp resistance is higher, and it doesn't support mold growth, making it suitable for any level of your home, including the basement.
+While bamboo is also a natural material, its damp resistance is higher than hardwood's, and it doesn't support mold growth.
+This makes bamboo flooring suitable for any level of your home, including the basement.
 However, bamboo's thermal properties are lower than those of its upscale "cousin," making it a less cozy option for cold climates.

 Carpet is cozy underfoot in frosty winter weather but if you're planning to install a radiant floor heating system, choose a thin type of carpet that will not interfere with heat transfer.
 Damp is dangerous for your carpeting, so make sure the subflooring has a good moisture barrier.
-Glue the carpeting to your subfloor material to minimize moisture penetration.
+Glue carpeting to your subfloor material to minimize moisture penetration.
 Another option is to layer a cold floor with large area rugs, rather than wall-to-wall carpet, and check the underside for dampness or mold growth occasionally.